Rokory/PSToolsAndSamples/README.md

 ## Scripts

+Clone the repository with the following sample scripts from <https://github.com/Rokory/PSSamples>

+### Menu.ps1

 Example pattern for a text-based menu.
 Demonstrates Write-Host, Read-Host, loops and switch constructs.
-Clone from <https://github.com/Rokory/PSSamples>

 ### Classes.ps1